The West wants to help developing countries transition to renewables. It's off to a rocky start

 Then there’s the two newest JETP implementers, Vietnam and Senegal, where the energy transition has caused friction in different ways.

-In recent years Vietnam has experienced a wind and solar boom that’s the envy of Southeast Asia.
-Its success helped seal a $15.5 billion JETP deal with the European Union, United Kingdom, US, Japan and others in December, 2022.
+In recent years, Vietnam has experienced a wind and solar boom that’s the envy of Southeast Asia.
+Its success helped seal a $15.5 billion JETP deal with the European Union, United Kingdom, United States, Japan, and others last December.
 Core goals include writing off 7,000 megawatts of planned coal and increasing renewable generation to nearly half the grid by 2030.

 The triumph of the final JETP, argues Secou Sarr, executive secretary of Senegalese NGO Enda Tiers Monde, is that Senegal got to choose its path forward, as developing countries too often don’t.
 “We are not just passive subjects,” Sarr wrote in a June essay.
 “We will lead the way in shaping the future of our country.”